thishandp7/Connect-Four/README.md

-# Connect-Four
+# Connect Four

-This project was created for the CSCI 440 (Introduction to Artificial Intelligence) course in SCSU.
+This project was part of the CSCI 440 Introduction to Artificial Intelligence coursework in SCSU.

-This project intends to study artificial intelligence.
-We wanted to determine the effect of ply depth (the number of plies, which are turns by a single player that the program looks ahead).
-Moreover, the effect of getting the first move on the chance of winning.
-To do this, I wrote a connect four game in C++ to simulate gameplay between computer-controlled players.
-I found out that increasing the ply depth increases the chance of winning, as does getting the first move.
-I found that the effect of a single ply-depth increase was more significant than the effect of getting the first move.
-I also found that when two identical players faced off, there would be more draws if both had even ply depths.
+The intention of this project was to build a Connect Four game that plays against a human opponent.
+To achieve this, I implemented the core game mechanics in C++ and implemented the UI with the Qt library.

+To determine the next winning move for the AI, I implemented a [minimax](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/) algorithm with a static evaluation function (check below for more information on the SEF)

 ## Using the program:
 ### Download and Installation: